 I know, I know, I can’t believe I wrote that myself.
 I’ve embraced every note Armstrong ever played and I personally love the Monterey concert, but for different reasons than most.
 You see, there’s one major problem with this disc: Armstrong’s chops are down and it’s sad to hear him struggle.
 At the same time, the masochistic side of me finds it inspiring to hear Armstrong work through the pain to give the audience an incredible show.
 And thanks to the gorgeous sound of the disc, you can really hear the audience laughing and screaming their approval throughout the disc’s generous 80-minute running time.
 To set the stage quickly, the concert took place on opening night of the very first Monterey Jazz Festival on October 3, 1958.
 Concert producer Jimmy Lyons loaded the opening night with traditional jazz artists, climaxing in a performance by the All Stars in front a crowd of 5,000.

 Next, Armstrong plays a request, “Blueberry Hill,” which conveniently rests his chops (the man did know how to pace himself!).
 There’s a lot of live Armstrong discs from the 1950s and it’s interesting to see how many don’t feature this Armstrong staple (the Crescendo Club from 1955, the Chicago Concert from 1956, Newport 1957, all the European stuff from 1959).
 Armstrong sings it beautifully and you hear the audience crack up at some of his humorous phrasing.
-Properly rested, Armstrong calls “Tiger Rag,” which had emerged into a quick, two-minute romp played to get the audience’s blood pumping.
+Properly rested, Armstrong called “Tiger Rag,” which had emerged into a quick, two-minute romp played to get the audience’s blood pumping.
 Usually, Armstrong would have played “Indiana,” maybe “Basin Street Blues” or “Bucket’s Got A Hole In It” before tearing through “Tiger Rag.”
-And when he was really feeling good, the encores would start flowing (as on volume four of the Storyville “In Scandinvia” series).
+And when he was really feeling good, the encores would start flowing (as on volume four of the Storyville “In Scandinvia” series, covered in my "Tiger Rag To End All Tiger Rags" blog).
 But it wasn’t to be that night in Monterey.
 Like “Indiana,” Armstrong gets through the racehorse opening ensemble choruses without much of a struggle.
 And then Hucko solos…a note about Hucko: I must take back some of the harsh things I’ve said about Hucko in the past.
 Hucko joined in July and was obviously still full of inspiration at this October concert.
 I’ve never heard him play so well with Armstrong; by the 1959 European tour, he sounded bored and he left at the end of that year.
 But at Monterey, he was smoking.

 Back to “Tiger Rag,” though.
 You can hear Armstrong play a few quiet notes behind Hucko to make sure his chops are together and then he’s off!
 This was another solo that Armstrong had pretty much set but this time, he doesn’t quite pull it off.
 His phrasing is a little slower than usual as he sounds almost too careful and on his first break, which usually featured a gliss into a high note or a fleet-fingered phrase, he instead flickers a valve quickly, producing a an exciting tremolo effect (reminds me of Red Allen), but it’s not as effective as what he played on a good night.
 After the break Armstrong goes into the “Pagliacci” quote he had been playing on “Tiger Rag” since the early 30s, but he actually mispitches one of the notes (a true rarity).
 It’s amazing listening to his brain work, though.
 He was a great editor and, knowing his limitations on that night, his phrasing has more of a legato feel and most of little quick phrases that dotted his solos are gone as he kind of floats through his statement.
 But then comes maybe the saddest moment of the disc.
 Armstrong would usually hold an Ab as the band would reenter to play the rideout chorus but when he tries it here, he again falters and loses it for an instant.
 But then this is followed by maybe the most triumphant moment of the disc: he continues to hold the Ab, slowly getting stronger before he gives his all in the ride out, hitting a series of high C’s.
 This was all part of the routine and Armstrong probably could have played it safe and improvised something in the middle register but on this night, in front of such a huge, adoring audience, he couldn’t.
 He keeps playing the two-note phrase, Ab to high C, over and over, glissing some of them, not exactly on top of the beat as he usually is, but he’s pretty damn close (chasing Trummy Young around the stage the entire time!).
 During the break he even glisses from high C, down to Ab and back up to C. As he continues driving home those high C’s, it’s clear that this is painful, punishing work.
 After listening to it a couple of times, tears actually welled up in my eyes, in awe of how much he gave his audiences no matter the shape he was in.
 He ends “Tiger Rag” on an even higher Eb, as the crowd roars its approval.
 Armstrong sounds pretty happy, too.